mainmatter/mainmatter.com/src/posts/2024-07-16-embroider-update.md

 ---

-Over the past year, the Embroider Initiative has opened the door to building Ember apps with Vite, porting Ember back into any conversation about modern frameworks.
+Over the past year, the Embroider Initiative has opened the door to building Ember apps with Vite, raising Ember back up to the same level as other modern frameworks.
 Ember has started to be noticed in a wider community and remains a good choice in 2024, thanks to everything that was accomplished through the Embroider Initiative and all the companies that invested to make it happen.
-The Embroider Initiative now comes to an end, but it's only a new beginning for the Ember ecosystem.
-Let's dive into the state of the roadmap and what next steps have been unblocked by the achieved pieces.
+As the Embroider Initiative becomes the Ember Initiative, let's take a look at what we achieved so far and the next steps that are now possible.

 ## 1. Implement the core of Embroider